Columba Spring Term 2020

 Stay and play will continue on Friday mornings.
-The first session will be Friday 26thth April.
+The first session will be Friday 17th January.
 Parents, grandparents, siblings etc are all welcome, the session runs from 9.00am-9.30am.
 You can use this time to play with your child, look through their books and proud folders as well as speaking to any member of staff.
 We hope to see you there!

-Phonics club will resume on a Monday after school.
-The first session will be Monday 29th April.
+We are now running an after-school phonics club, sessions will run on a Monday after school.
+The first session will be Monday 20th January.
 All children must be accompanied by an adult, the session runs from 3.15pm-3.45pm.
 The phonics club involves children revising sounds learnt so far by playing games, reading and writing activities.
 By the end of Reception children are expected to write short sentences independently using their phonics knowledge, the session will help support children as well as parents.
 You can take resources home with you, or ask for resources that you think will help your child.
 I understand many of you cannot attend due to work commitments, please ask for any resources or advice.
 We hope to see you there.

-We ask that you continue to read with your child regularly so that they are having the opportunity to revise their sounds they have learnt.
+We ask that you continue to read and use flashcards with your child regularly so that they are having the opportunity to revise their sounds they have learnt.
 Please sign, date and write any useful comments in the reading diary, ensuring that they are in your child’s book bag each day.

 We hope you are enjoying looking through your child’s learning journey on Tapestry.
 If you are having trouble accessing it, please let a member of staff know and we can sort this out for you.
-Please add any photos and comments from your weekend or any out of school activities your child has done, children love to look on Tapestry and share their experiences with the class.
+Please add any photos and comments from your weekend or any out of school activities your child has done, children love to look on Tapestry and share their experiences.

 It is very useful if you can name your child’s uniform, coat and pumps as children can get items mixed up.